Featuring

 Born in Montreal, Quebec, Yves started his professional career there as an actor and filmmaker.
 But he closed the book on that career with a dramatic last chapter: he set out to sail around the world solo and non-stop while starring in his own film about the trip.

 In making this voyage, Yves says he was attempting to succeed at an art form combining many disciplines.
-“This was my performance,” he notes, ” . . . completing a circumnavigation, writing a book [published in French only so far], making the film [With Jean-du-Sud Around the World - capehorn.com
+“This was my performance,” he notes, ” . . . completing a circumnavigation, writing a book, making the film With Jean-du-Sud Around the World – available on DVD here, making the Cape Horn windvane, and sailing the boat.”
+His film won many awards even though the trip was not concluded as Yves had hoped.
+His Alberg 30, Jean-du-Sud, was rolled and dismasted in the Pacific Ocean, cutting the circumnavigation into two legs.

 Lin & Larry Pardey